Synthetify/synthetify-protocol/docs/docs/technical/synthetics.md

 ## Burn
 User can burn only xUSD.
-TODO: finish this

-### Burn method
+Burning reduces users debt and allows it to withdraw tokens used as collateral.
+Burning tokens reduces [rewards](#) in *current_round*.
 Method responsible for burning is defined [here](https://github.com/Synthetify/synthetify-protocol/blob/cb56d5f6aa971375d651ae452c216d42203c511a/programs/exchange/src/lib.rs#L539-L661).
 It takes _amount_ (u64) and this context:

     struct BurnToken<'info> {